Adolescent idiopathic scoliosis is the type of scoliosis seen most frequently by spine surgeons and comprises 80% of all spinal deformities.

 Rare complications can include infection and spinal cord abnormalities or injury.
 However, at HSS, multiple precautions are taken during surgery to protect the patient, including administration of antibiotics during surgery to help guard against infection and continuous monitoring of sensory and motor function of the spinal cord.

-Following surgery, most patients remain in the hospital for 4 to 7 days (slightly longer for those who undergo combined anterior/posterior procedures) and are on their feet in two days.
+Following surgery, most patients remain in the hospital for 3 to 5 days (slightly longer for those who undergo combined anterior/posterior procedures) and are on their feet in two days.
 Pain medication is continued for a few weeks and the majority of young people are back in school within 4 to 6 weeks.
 Some exercise, such as swimming and low-impact aerobic exercise, may be resumed within three months and patients may return to full activity within six months.
+Different Surgeons have different specified approaches to post-operative management.

-Q. My 14-year-old daughter has just been diagnosed with idiopathic scoliosis.
-The doctor measured the curve on X-ray to be 20 degrees and said her bones are nearly fully grown.
+Q. My 14-year old child was diagnosed with idiopathic scoliosis.
+The doctor measured her curve as 20 degrees and said her bones are nearly fully grown.
 She does not have pain and the curve is hardly noticeable but we are concerned.
 Will it continue to increase and become a big problem later in life?

 A. Once your daughter is skeletally mature (when her bone growth is complete), the curvature of the spine from idiopathic scoliosis will not increase.
 It is unlikely to be a problem, but she should be re-evaluated every 2 to 5 years to monitor the curve progression.